 Now that you understand the basics of the search engine, let’s figure out how our data affects Google’s bottom lines.

-How Does Google Make Money With Our Data?
+How Does Google Make Money?

 Businesses want to reach their potential customers.
 And Google Search can help them show up when their customers are searching for their services.
 But getting a website to the first page of Google is not as easy, or step by step as you may think.
 It’s a very research-oriented, and experiment-driven process.
 A lot of small businesses do not have the knowledge or the time to spend on these efforts known as search engine optimization (SEO).